ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/home_assistant.rst

 The ``Hierarchy`` domain supports the following intents:

-   - ``get_hierarchy`` — User wants information about who an employee works for or who works for an employee
+   - ``get_hierarchy`` — User wants to know who an employee works for or who works for an employee

 The ``Unsupported`` domain supports the following intents: